Cara Castronuova: Boxing career

-Personal life

-Castronuova is of Chinese, Filipino, and Italian heritage.
-Her Italian ancestry can be traced back to Castronuovo di Sant'Andrea, where her last name originated.

-Her mother is from Cotabato, Philippines and of mixed Chinese and Filipino heritage.
-Her ancestry is from the Fujian Province in Southern China.

-Her father died from Vietnam War causes related to Agent Orange when Cara was a teenager and is buried in Arlington National Cemetery.

-Her mother died in a car crash in 2006.
-This motivated her to become a role model for her family: her three younger brothers and elderly disabled aunt.
-She has stated “I became the 'matriarch' as the oldest child and had to step up to the plate.”
-“Boxing competitively taught me how important it is to never give up, no matter how hard it gets”.

 Television career and appearances

 Cara has trained extensively in martial arts and other fighting techniques, which led to acting opportunities, primarily as a stuntwoman and stunt coordinator.
 In addition, she has worked as a correspondent and fitness writer for news and boxing press outlets, and as a sports commentator in various boxing venues like Madison Square Garden and Mohegan Sun.

-Castronuova has learned first hand that in boxing and in life, “a comeback is important,” and that fighting mentality has served her well, professionally and personally.
-She was credited by NBC for inspiring Season 11 contestants and the audience of The Biggest Loser to find "their fighter within" and make their own comebacks on the road to good health.

 She spent one season on NBC's hit show The Biggest Loser as a head trainer opposite Jillian Michaels, Bob Harper and Brett Hoebel.
+Here she was credited by NBC for inspiring Season 11 contestants and the audience of The Biggest Loser to find "their fighter within" and make their own comebacks on the road to good health.

-She has been featured on Bravo's Top Chef Masters.
+Cara has been featured on Bravo's Top Chef Masters.

 Castronuova has appeared in and voiced characters for Grand Theft Auto.

-She has been featured on the cover of USA Today as well as on/in E!, Entertainment Tonight, TMZ, The History Channel, The New York Daily News, The New York Post, The National Enquirer, Self magazine, Shape magazine and Women's Health.
+She has been featured on the cover of USA Today as well as on E!, Entertainment Tonight, TMZ, The History Channel, The New York Daily News, The New York Post, The National Enquirer, Self magazine, Shape magazine and Women's Health.

 She has worked as a spokesperson for Puma and Everlast Sports.

 Cara shot a pilot for a major production company and it is currently being shopped.
 She shot it with her ex-boyfriend, professional boxer and Showtime color commentator Paulie Malignaggi.